folio-org/stripes-experiments/stripes-connect/api.md

 remove this requirement in future.)

-## Appendix A: operation
+## Appendix A: some implementation details

-XXX tidy up
+When a connected component is invoked, two properties are passed to the wrapped component:

-The operation of this is also important to document---there are two props passed to the wrapped component:
+* `data`: contains either data associated with a resource (as a JavaScript object whose keys are the names of resources defined in the manifest) or null if the data is pending and has not yet been fetched.

-* `data`: contains either data associated with a resource or null if the data is pending and not currently fetched
+* `mutator`: a JavaScript object with properties named after each resource.
+The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods that XXX do what exactly?
-* `mutator`: has properties named after each resource with methods for a selection of HTTP verbs that may optionally take an id to append to the contents of "path" which may wind up with duplication if you, for example, run mutators.someResource.DELETE(124) on /patrons/124 rather than just DELETE().
+  These methods optionally take an ID to append to the value of the `path` configuration.
+This result in duplication if you, for example, run `mutators.someResource.DELETE(124)` on `/patrons/124` rather than just `DELETE()`.

 ## Appendix B: unresolved issues